caryjim/Open_data_challenge/README.md

 Our Team Page on Purdue Center for Science of Information: D2IE Team <https://soihub.org/education/research-teams/D2E-Team.html>

-There are also extension based on the inital data collection in which the IMLS data was used for a quick viz, as well as mapping Nex Mexico data for regions that is served by the LANL foundation.
+There are also extensions based on the inital data collection in which the IMLS data was used for a quick viz, as well as mapping Nex Mexico data for regions that is served by the LANL foundation.

 References: